-If something is “as easy as pie,” that means it’s simple; a job or task that is easy to do; a piece of cake.
+If something is “as easy as pie,” that means it is simple to do.
+It’s a job or task that is easy, requiring little effort; a piece of cake.

 The Origin of ‘Easy as Pie’

-This phrase may come from the pleasantness and ease when it comes to eating a pie.
-Another expression similar to this one is ‘a piece of cake,’ both expressions share the same meaning, but they may also have similar origin stories.
+This phrase may come from the pleasantness and ease involved when eating a delicious pie.
+A similar expression to this one is ‘a piece of cake,’ both expressions not only share the same meaning, but they may also have similar origin stories.

-During the 19th century, the word ‘pie’ was used to describe someone as being delightful or to depict something as being easy.
-For example, in the novel The Adventures of Huckleberry Finn by Mark Twain, 1885, take a look at how the word ‘pie’ was used as a nice remark:
+During the 19th century, the word ‘pie’ was used to describe someone who acted kindly to another person.
+Let’s look at an example of that.
+In the novel The Adventures of Huckleberry Finn by Mark Twain, 1885, take a look at how the word ‘pie’ was used:

 “You’re always as polite as pie to them.”